The above image is a typical road nudge. It draws road users’ attention to two choices; either go straight or turn.

 Humans make errors in remembering, deciding, and predicting because they use mental shortcuts.David Halpern; “Inside the Nudge Unit”, 2015

-And, its prevalence is so common and powerful; we all often fall prey to it.
+And, its prevalence is so common and powerful; that we all often fall prey to it.

 Nudging for heuristics